 Carbon2Chem® is a large-scale joint project funded by the Federal Ministry of Education and Research.
 The project involves partners from the chemical, energy and steel industries from all over Germany who are creating a completely new collaboration between the most important national industries.

-The CMT is responsible for the administrative support of two sub-projects of Carbon2Chem®.
+The CMT is responsible for the administrative support of a sub-project of Carbon2Chem®.

 North Rhine-Westphalia is a country with a leading international research community and a world-class chemical industry.
 Even in the important chemical industry, the path from the idea to the product is still long and difficult, also due to the lack of space for start-up projects.
 The European Union has identified these obstacles as a core problem, as well: in the European Union, the Technology Readiness Level, short TRL, describes the path of an idea to a product on the market.
 The transition from TRL 4 to 7 is seen as a bottleneck.
 It is called the Valley of Death.